 Project and repository administrators can create HTTP access tokens for their projects and repositories.
 Users can create personal HTTP access tokens and use them in place of passwords for Git over HTTPS, or to authenticate when using the Bitbucket Data Center and Server REST API.
 As an administrator, you can edit and revoke tokens, and set global token settings.

 As an administrator, you can’t create tokens for users.
-However, once a user has created a token, you can edit or revoke it.
+However, once a user has created a token, you can edit or delete it.

-To edit or revoke a personal HTTP token:
+To edit or delete a personal HTTP token:

 Go to > Users.

 Search for the user and click on them.

 To edit or delete a project or repository's HTTP token:

 - From either the Project or Repository settings, select HTTP access tokens.